-Overview: The sound hole(4), at this point, should be is steamed and glued into a cylinder with the tabs bent back (as per instruction on p.
+Overview: The sound hole(4) should be steamed and glued into a cylinder with the tabs bent back (as per instruction on p.
 18-19).
 Now we are ready to glue, position, and attached the sound hole(4) to the sound box(2).
 Have your brush, glue, a roll of masking tape (with an inner diameter of 3-inches), and weights at the ready.